 The Pareto Principle says that things aren’t evenly distributed, and the fundamental concept is that every unit that goes in a process or situation will not be contributing the same amount of effort or output.

 In an ideal situation, all employees will be contributing the same amount of effort and time, and output would be according to that making planning very easy and convenient.
 However, in the real world that is not the case.

-Since this rule is derived from the fundamentals of power laws, which essentially explains that two units have a functional relationship, whereby a linear change in one results in an exponential change in the other.
-This is mainly why things are not evenly distributed because the Pareto principle explains a distribution that involves a negative exponent making one quantity decrease, as a power of the original quantity, when the other quantity increases.
-This is why Vilfredo Pareto observed that as the wealth of Italy increased, the number of people that were responsible for it were decreasing.
-This makes the law applicable to a number of real-life cases.
-For example, if you are to consider a sales team, a handful of people will be responsible for a large number of sales as compared to the whole team.
+The Pareto Principle is derived from the fundamentals of power laws, which explain that two units have a functional relationship whereby a linear change in one results in an exponential change in the other.
+As a result, things are not evenly distributed because the Pareto Principle describes a distribution that involves a negative exponent, causing one quantity to decrease as a power of the original quantity when the other quantity increases.
+Vilfredo Pareto observed this phenomenon in action when he noticed that as the wealth of Italy increased, the number of people responsible for it decreased.
+This makes the law applicable to many real-life situations.
+For example, in a sales team, a small group of people may be responsible for a large portion of sales compared to the whole team.